ROCm/AMDMIGraphX/README.md

 With the above dependencies installed, we can build source as:

-1) First create a build directory:
+1) Go to the project folder and create a build directory:

 ```